National Agricultural Literacy Curriculum Matrix

 - Open the Egg Labels and Marketing PowerPoint and project slide 13 onto your whiteboard.
 Inform your students that you are going to graph a demand curve for your class.
 Ask your students to raise their hand if they would pay $3.00 for 1 dozen conventional, white-shelled eggs.
 Count how many students raise their hand and place a dot on the graph.
 Next, ask how many students would pay $2.75 for 1 dozen conventional white-shelled eggs.
 Graph that number and continue down the left side of the graph until you have asked about each price of egg.
 Connect the dots to create a demand curve for your class.

 - Without erasing your whiteboard, proceed to slide 14 and discuss what a supply curve represents.
+(The number of producers willing to sell eggs for a given price.)
 Be sure students understand that farmers make economical decisions.
 To stay in business, they must sell their product for more than it cost them to produce it.
 A conventional egg farmer must consider the cost of buying and raising hens, buying feed, purchasing and maintaining their hen housing and egg processing equipment, etc. Compared to other methods of raising hens for egg production, conventional eggs are the most economical.

 - Add a demand curve to the graph.
-Have students identify the current cost at a local grocery store for white-shelled, conventional eggs.
-Draw a graph showing that most (or all) farmers will produce and sell their eggs at a high cost and few farmers will produce and sell eggs at a low cost.
-Determine the price equilibrium for your class.
+Have students identify the current cost at a local grocery store for one dozen white-shelled, conventional eggs.
+For this discussion, make this price the market equilibrium.
+Complete the demand curve with hypothetical numbers to show that most (or all) farmers will produce and sell their eggs at a high cost and few farmers will produce and sell eggs at a very low cost.

 - Using slides 15 and 16 repeat the same process (steps 2-4) with the brown-shelled, free range eggs.
-Most likely, fewer students will be willing to pay the premium for free-range eggs.
+Most likely, fewer students will be willing to pay the higher premium for free-range eggs.
 Currently this marketing pattern is also evident in the general consumer population.
+As a result, more eggs are produced on conventional egg farms than free-range farms.
 Farmers will continue to produce eggs (and other products) according to demand.

 Optional: Now that students have a foundational knowledge of various egg production practices and their associated labels, challenge students to design an egg carton for an egg farmer.
 Before beginning the project, review the infographic, A Road Map to a Better Egg Package.
 Students should determine which type of production system they will choose (conventional, cage free, organic, etc.) based upon the level of demand they determine can be found.